 Our private terrace was every bit as delightful as it looks and we spent many hours in the pool working on our tan.
 We even became acquainted with a family of coatis as the parents escorted their offsprings on their daily scavenging expedition across our lawn and across the canal.

 The living room area was also quite enjoyable.
-This is where my husband and I spent late evenings in, watching silly movies and playing cards while drinking champagne.
 The only downside of having a private terrace overlooking a forest and a canal (talk about first world problems, amirite?) is the frightening quantity of bugs at night, and it was, consequently, wiser to stay indoors.
 Much like the rest of the suite, a great deal of thought went into the design of the room; the furniture, the ornaments and the colour scheme were all contemporary and refreshing.
 The area also included the restocked-daily minibar as well as a guest bathroom.

 Blue Diamond Riviera Maya: The Property